-We’ve rolled out enhanced infrastructure protection analytics which shows top traffic patterns for traffic flowing through our Incapsula Infrastructure DDoS Protection service.
+We’ve rolled out enhanced infrastructure protection analytics which shows top traffic patterns for traffic flowing through our Incapsula Infrastructure DDoS Protection (now Imperva DDoS Protection) service.

 Imperva clients can now view network statistics categorized by source or destination IPs and ports, or by packet size for protected network ranges.
 This new addition to our data analytics helps our clients get in-depth visibility into their network usage during peacetime and when under a DDoS attack.
 Ultimately it will simplify forensics and help us provide a more accurate DDoS attack mitigation service.
 Check out the demo video to see how it works.